 Quartz counter surfaces have come a long way from that pebbly look that many people know.
-Now, you can virtually design a kitchen that looks like marble or granite.
+Now you can have quartz counters that look just like marble or granite.
 Silestone by Cosentino is one of the reputable quartz manufacturers that have developed some amazing natural looking colors.

-From Silestone's Nebula Alpha Series that takes its inspiration from nature (natural stone), the Calypso is quite sophisticated using a deep grey base with soft white veins to mimic natural Soapstone.
+From Silestone's Nebula Alpha Series, the Calypso is quite sophisticated.
+It uses a deep grey base with soft white veins to mimic natural Soapstone.

-Calypso is also available in Silestone's Suede finish—a matte finish that is great for hiding fingerprints.Continue to 3 of 10 below.
+Calypso is also available in Silestone's suede finish—a matte finish that is great for hiding fingerprints.Continue to 2 of 9 below.

-I don't know that I have been this excited about a counter surface color in ages.
-The mustard yellow viens give a subtle burst of color throughout the slab.
-The fabulous quality about this color, is that the pattern repeats on a large scale, so the slab is not as busy.
+With Pulsar, the mustard yellow veins give a subtle burst of color throughout the slab.
+The pattern repeats on a large scale, so the slab is not as busy.

-Silestone Lyra was one of the first veining colors that Silestone came out with.
-It is a nice interpretation of Carrera Marble.
+Silestone Lyra was one of the first veining colors that the company came out with.
+It is a nice interpretation of Carrera marble.

 Quartz comes in large slab form, just like granite or marble.
 This photo is a fabulous illustration of how Silestone's larger vein pattern is dispersed throughout the slab.

 The Helix has the same coloring as the Lyra, but with a more spaced repeating pattern.
-Silestone offers several colors with this new larger pattern—a great innovation from the largest quartz company.Continue to 6 of 10 below.
+Silestone offers several colors with this new larger pattern—a great innovation from the largest quartz company.Continue to 5 of 9 below.

-We have seen Silestone's version of Marble, but what's in it for the Granite lovers?
+You have seen Silestone's version of marble, but what's in it for the granite lovers?

 Silestone Zirix is from the Stonium Series.
 This is a color that imitates granite for people looking for a more traditional color.
-The blue-ish chunks are nice with the soft background of beige and browns.Continue to 7 of 10 below.
+The blueish chunks are nice with the soft background of beige and browns.Continue to 6 of 9 below.

 White granites are popular because of the light and bright look.
 It can be used to lighten up a kitchen that uses dark cabinetry or dark flooring, but can also be used with whites or painted cabinetry.

-Arctic is from Silestone's Ocean Series which takes inspiration from, none other than, the ocean!
-We love the Arctic because of its natural granite looking veins and light color.
-It makes you want to grab your parka and cuddle up to the fire...Continue to 8 of 10 below.
+Arctic is from Silestone's Ocean Series, which takes inspiration from the ocean.
+The Arctic has natural granite-looking veins and light color.
+It makes you want to grab your parka and cuddle up to the fire.Continue to 7 of 9 below.

 The Silestone Zynite is another color for granite lovers.
-A dark brown mixed with white and creamy veining.
-Another color that works great to hide seams.Continue to 10 of 10 below.
+It's a dark brown mixed with white and creamy veining and another color that works great to hide seams.Continue to 9 of 9 below.

-I can't possibly mention all of the wonderful colors that Silestone is producing today.
-What I can tell you is that with so many great colors, everyone will be able to find an amazing color to suit their unique style.
+It's impossible to mention all of the wonderful colors that Silestone is producing today.
+But with so many great colors, you should be able to find an amazing color to suit their unique style.